DanielGennat/Just-Practice/README.md

 ## Welcome to my capstone project app "[Just Practice](https://just-practice.vercel.app/)"!

 This timer app helps you to focus on your guitar exercises and get the most out of your time.
-Customize your timer chain, repeat your training the next day and don’t waist time on setting up the next timer nor remembering the next exercise to  >stay focussed >> save time >>> just practice
+Customize your timer chain, repeat your training the next day and don’t waste time on setting up the next timer nor remembering the next exercise to  >stay focussed >> save time >>> just practice

 ## Demo